ilya-aki/introToIM/midtermProject/journal.md

 But then, it struck me that this condition was true while the key was _phisically_ pressed.
 So, there was a time factor involved; if I kept on having my finger on the key, the sounds and numbers would continue to increment.
 However what I need is this condition to happen only once, when the key is pressed, regardless for how long is pressed.
   *Solution* → I decided to resolve this by placing the code in ````void keyTyped()````.
 This is also useful in not including the shift key into the count.

+## Submission comment

+I have not been able to finalize this game, as there were many issues I do not know how to solve.

+I have created a separate processing document for creating the homescreen UI as I thought it would be easier to then merge the entire code, just like puzzle pieces.
+In order to deliver at least some working pieces, I have not merged the code together as the conditions I have created in the homescreen page are not working.
+In fact, I intended for the page to "refresh" once the user clicks on the corresponding button, however this is not working.

+As for the main code, Processing takes time to launch the program.
+After it is loaded, the user is supposed to start typing, however I have not figured out a way to make an input box for the user to see their text.
+Once the user typed more than 20 characters, a different sound will play and start the soundscape.
+This meditative music is supposed to stop playing if the user does not type enough during the following minute (as the goal of the game is to simply overcome a writer's block, and to incentivize the quantity of writing above quality).
+I thought of implementing this idea by dividing the a variable (tracking the time elapsed after the soundscape started) by 60 (as the function used tracks milliseconds).
+This condition is not working properly as the soundscape stops playing at incorrect moments.